It is one of those alluring what-if scenarios. One that helps you with that hard life of yours, with building blogs and writing beautiful posts.

 Now back to Twitter again, the service currently embarks on some dark scheme to hide (or get rid of) likes altogether.
 In actual fact, the easily visible stats on likes have disappeared, and we don’t know if that will be permanent.
 You can still see some, but they’re somewhat difficult to get by.

 In addition, Facebook and its related services like Instagram made it forever more difficult to collect statistics directly.
 And then recently, totally different services – like Tik Tok – appeared on the scene for which no stats are available.
-So, in essence, we have ever limited immediate stats for some, none for others.
+So, in essence, we have ever limited immediate statistics for some, none for others.

 So, some dark reasoning abounds.